print

 The name Chrestus used by Suetonius is a variant spelling of Christ.
 It is virtually the same as that used by Tacitus.
 The point Suetonius was making is that riots broke out because of opposing views about Christ.

-This observation made by Suetonius is in total agreement with the writings of the New Testament.
-Luke records in the book of Acts that at that time, Aquila and his wife Priscilla were forced to leave Rome.
+The observation made by Suetonius is in total agreement with the writings of the New Testament.
+Luke records that at that time, Aquila and his wife Priscilla were forced to leave Rome.

 ...a certain Jew named Aquila, born in Pontus, lately come from Italy, with his wife Priscilla; (because that Claudius had commanded all Jews to depart from Rome).
 (Acts 18:2)